 The voice of English cricket for generations, blending impeccable wit with a boundless, schoolboy enthusiasm for the game.

-Brian Johnston didn't just commentate on cricket; he infused it with joy.
-After Eton and Oxford, and a wartime stint in the Grenadier Guards, he joined the BBC in 1946.
-For nearly five decades, his rich, warm voice and unmistakable chuckle became the soundtrack of English summers.
-He mastered the art of 'Test Match Special,' turning long sessions into intimate conversations filled with puns, cake reviews, and a genuine love for the unfolding drama.
-Johnston possessed a unique talent for making listeners feel they were sitting beside him on the balcony, sharing in the joke.
-His famous on-air corpsing fit of laughter during a 1991 broadcast, triggered by Jonathan Agnew's remark about Ian Botham 'not quite getting his leg over,' remains a legendary moment of unscripted radio.
-He was, above all, a communicator who understood that cricket was about character and camaraderie as much as it was about runs and wickets.
+Brian Johnston called his last Test match in 1992, but his laugh echoes still.
+After Eton and Oxford, he served in the Grenadier Guards during World War II before joining the BBC in 1946.
+For nearly five decades, his warm voice and unmistakable chuckle accompanied English summers.
+He mastered 'Test Match Special,' turning long sessions into intimate conversations filled with puns, cake reviews, and genuine love for the drama.
+Johnston made listeners feel they sat beside him on the balcony, sharing the joke.
+His famous on-air corpsing fit in 1991, triggered by Jonathan Agnew's remark about Ian Botham 'not quite getting his leg over,' remains a classic moment of unscripted radio.
+He understood that cricket was about character and camaraderie as much as runs and wickets.

 1901–1927